-CGN cultures were prepared from CD1 mice. $Nfia^{-/-}$ mice and control $Nfia^{+/+}$ littermates were on a C57Bl/ 6NTac background (Shu et al., 2003), whereas $Nfib^{-/-}$ mice and wild-type littermates were on a C57BL6/129S background (Steele Perkins et al., 2005).
-All protocols employed for mouse studies were approved by the Institutional Animal Care and Use Committee at the University of Massachusetts Medical School and were in full compliance with the National Institutes of Health Guide for the care and use of laboratory animals.
+Animals.
+CGN cultures were prepared from CD1 mice.
+Nfia(-/-) mice and control Nfia(+/+) littermates were on a C57BI/6NTac background (Shu et al., 2003), while Nfib(-/-) mice and wild-type littermates were on a C57BL6/129S background (Steele Perkins et al., 2005).
+All protocols employed for mouse studies were approved by the Institutional Animal Care and Use Committee at the University of Massachusetts Medical School and were in full compliance with the National Institutes of Health Guide and Use of Laboratory Animals.